The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 #### Damage Snapshotting

-Damage is calculated by snapshotting all buffs and debuffs at the exact frame that the cast point was registered.
-This means that the damage actually applying to and hitting a target is already calculated before it reaches the target, actions are still buffed so long as they are used before the buff falls off, not as the damage lands.
+Damage is calculated by snapshotting all buffs and debuffs at the exact moment the server receives the request to use any action.
+This means that the damage actually applying to and hitting a target is already calculated before it applies to the target, and that actions are still buffed so long as they are used before the buff falls off, not as the damage lands.
 Debuff-based damage over time effects work the same way, such as **Sonic Break**.

 As a result, when playing fast enough GCD speeds this allows us to buff additional GCDs while **No Mercy** is still active without needing **No Mercy** to remain active as that damage lands.
 It also means that as long as damage-over-time effects fully tick and expire without being wasted, they can go anywhere within **No Mercy**.